DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/dom.md

 After that we use it to index into our arrays of diameters and draw an ellipse whose size is proportional to the volume of the current sample being played:
 {% include p5-editor.html id="LqkTuPJ0j" %}

-Try it out on both tracks, and remember that sometimes we have to adjust the ```DELAY``` value to get better synchronization.
-We could also add a slider to control this value...
+Try it out on both tracks, and remember to adjust the ```DELAY``` value to get better synchronization if using bluetooth speakers/earbuds or if the browser is overloaded.